 -Jennifer Prather, St. Joseph's Academy, Baton Rouge, Professor of Theology

-Dr. Jennifer Miller's classes have greatly prepared my classmates and me to minister to a world and generation that has lost sight of not only what it means to be a child of God, but also with what it means to be human.
+Dr. Jennifer Morel's classes have greatly prepared my classmates and me to minister to a world and generation that has lost sight of not only what it means to be a child of God, but also with what it means to be human.

 Her research into understanding what it means to be a man and woman in light of Sacred Scripture and the Church's teaching will prove to be an invaluable tool in the New Evangelization for generations to come.